vippool/clerk/README.en.md

 1. the API is called a first time and returns a hash, which is then, on the client side, signed by ECDSA.
 2. and the API is called again, then the transaction is complete.

-Thus, the electronic signature is happening on the client side, reducing the risk of compromission of the private key.
+Thus, the electronic signature happens on the client side, reducing the risk of compromission of the private key.

 ## API usage